syncfusion-content/maui-docs/MAUI/CircularProgressBar/getting-started.md

 documentation: ug
 ---

-# Getting started with .NET MAUI SfCircularProgressBar
+# Getting started with .NET MAUI Circular Progress Bar

 This section explains the steps required to add the circular progress bar control with the progress and its customizable elements such as indeterminate, segment, progress fill, and track fill.
 This section covers only the basic features needed to know and gets started with the Syncfusion circular progress bar.

-## Creating an application using the .NET MAUI SfCircularProgressBar
+## Creating an application using the .NET MAUI Circular Progress Bar

 * Create a new .NET MAUI application in the Visual Studio.